pranavsoh/Streamlit-app/README.md

 These pickles can be generated from raw CSV files (tmdb_5000_movies.csv & tmdb_5000_credits.csv) using preprocessing code in app.py.

+⸻

 5. Run the app

 streamlit run app.py

+⸻

 📌 Features
-	•	Select a movie from a dropdown list.
+	•	Select a movie from the dropdown list.
 	•	Get Top 5 recommended movies with posters.
 	•	Posters are fetched dynamically using the TMDB API.
 	•	Handles missing posters gracefully with a fallback image.
 	•	Clean and responsive UI.

+⸻

 🔑 TMDB API

 This project uses the TMDB (The Movie Database) API to fetch movie posters.
-Get a free API key from TMDB and replace in app.py:
+You need a valid API key from TMDB.

+Replace in app.py:

 TMDB_API_KEY = "YOUR_TMDB_API_KEY"

+⸻

 🧠 How it Works
 	1. Preprocess raw TMDB CSVs → extract genres, keywords, cast, crew, overview.